Drizin/DapperQueryBuilder/README.md

 ## Raw strings

-If you want to embed raw strings in your queries (don't want them to be parametrized), you can use the **raw modifier**:
+If you want to embed raw strings in your queries (don't want them to be parameterized), you can use the **raw modifier**:

 ```cs
 string uniqueId = Guid.NewGuid().ToString().Substring(0, 8);